basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ## Security Ciphers

-To view a list of currently available security ciphers, use the `ciphers` command:
+To view a list of currently available security ciphers or change Riak's preferences, use the `ciphers` command:

 ```bash
 riak-admin security ciphers